H1B Transfer USCIS

 H1B transfer is a new petition to change your H1B employer.
 Once approved, you will receive a new i797 notice of approval with a new i94 attached to paper i797.

-You can start working for new employer based on H1B transfer receipt immediately if your i94 has not yet expired.
+You can start working on H1B transfer receipt with new employer before your current i94 expiry.

-Once your i94 expires your status will be counted as “period of authorized stay” based on your pending H1B transfer with USCIS.
+Once your i94 expires your status will be counted as “period of authorized stay” based on your pending H1B transfer with USCIS if you have joined the new employer on receipt.

 You CAN file H1B transfer after i94 expiry and start working for new employer too.